‘The Young And The Restless’ Spoilers: Victoria And Billy Uncover Jack’s Secret?

 “Jack very well may be beat at his own game on this occasion.”

 Even though the scoop Victoria learned is a juicy one, she still doesn’t know the whole truth, yet.
-The Young and the Restless spoilers reveal that she hasn’t quite figured out that Jack and Gloria are an item and she is the woman that he is seeing.
+Young and the Restless spoilers reveal that she hasn’t quite figured out Jack and Gloria are an item and that she is the woman that he is seeing.

 #lovein3words